Integrate with external Product and inventory data

 After submitting both sets of data, you can poll the status of each container to monitor progress.
 The import job will wait for a maximum of 48 hours for dependencies to be provided before timing out.

 a.
 Check the Status: You can check the status of all operations in a container to verify completion.
-You would do this for both zen-image-import-container and zen-product-import-container.
+You would do this using the Import Container key zen-import-container.

 async function checkImportSummary(importContainerKey: string) {